Chorionic Villus Sampling (CVS)

 Reasons for the procedure

-Chorionic villus sampling may be used for genetic and chromosome testing in the first trimester of pregnancy .
-Here are some reasons that a woman might elect to undergo CVS:
+Chorionic villus sampling may be used for genetic and chromosome testing in the first trimester of pregnancy.
+Reasons that a woman might elect to undergo CVS include:

-Previously affected child or a family history of a genetic disease, chromosomal abnormalities, or metabolic disorder
+A previous child with, or family history of, a genetic disease, chromosomal abnormalities, or metabolic disorder

 Maternal age over 35 years by the pregnancy due date